ray-project/ray/doc/source/tune/tutorials/tune-resources.rst

     results = tuner.fit()

 You can override this per trial resources with :func:`tune.with_resources <ray.tune.with_resources>`.
-Here you can specify your resource requests using either a dictionary, a :class:`~ray.train.ScalingConfig`, or a :class:`PlacementGroupFactory <ray.tune.execution.placement_groups.PlacementGroupFactory>` object.
-In any case, Ray Tune will try to start a placement group for each trial.
+Here you can specify your resource requests using either a dictionary or a :class:`PlacementGroupFactory <ray.tune.execution.placement_groups.PlacementGroupFactory>` object.
+In either case, Ray Tune will try to start a placement group for each trial.

 .. code-block:: python